Getting cut by rusty metal can lead to serious infections, including tetanus, requiring prompt wound care and medical attention.

 - Stop the bleeding: Apply gentle pressure with a clean cloth or bandage.

-- Clean the wound: Rinse thoroughly with clean water for at least 5 minutes to flush out debris.
+- Clean the wound: Rinse thoroughly with clean running water to flush out debris.

-- Avoid harsh scrubbing: Gently clean around the wound with mild soap but avoid aggressive scrubbing inside.
+- Avoid harsh scrubbing: Gently clean around the wound with mild soap but avoid aggressive scrubbing inside the wound.

-After initial care, seek medical evaluation promptly—especially if you’re unsure about your tetanus vaccination status or if the cut is deep or dirty.
+After initial care, seek medical evaluation promptly—especially if you’re unsure about your tetanus vaccination status or if the cut is deep, dirty, puncture-like, or difficult to clean fully.

 When To See a Doctor